thechangelog/pipedream/README.md

 A single-purpose, single-tenant CDN for [changelog.com](https://changelog.com).
 Runs [Varnish Cache](https://varnish-cache.org/releases/index.html) (open source) on [Fly.io](https://fly.io/changelog).
 This repository exists for a single reason: build the simplest CDN on [Fly.io](https://fly.io/changelog).
+You are welcome to fork it and make it your own.
+OSS FTW 💚

 ## How it started